A Taste of Americana in Warm & Hot Springs, Virginia

 - Pamper yourself with a spa treatment at the Warm Spirit Spa

-- Fort Lewis Lodge- Reservations are required, but you can join guests of the Lodge for this home-cooked and grilled buffet style dinner in a gorgeous country setting, within 25 minutes of town.
+- Reservations are required at the Fort Lewis Lodge, but you can join guests of the lodge for this home-cooked and grilled buffet style dinner in a gorgeous country setting.
+Fort Lewis is 25 minutes from town.

-- Milk House Market at the Old Dairy- An upscale market to pick up gourmet food items and grab-n-go sandwiches and sodas.
-They also offer items made to order and picnic lunches as well.
-We scored Hammond’s chocolate bars, gourmet chips, and Good Health Natural Foods crispy cinnamon apple chips at the market.
+- Milk House Market at the Old Dairy is an upscale market where you can pick up gourmet food items, grab-n-go sandwiches, and sodas.
+They also offer items made-to-order meals and picnic lunches.
+Peyton and I scored Hammond’s chocolate bars, gourmet potato chips, and Good Health Natural Foods crispy cinnamon apple chips at the market.

-- The Waterwheel Restaurant-This restaurant in a historic setting has the perfect balance of relaxed ambiance, attentive service, and unbeatable dishes.
+- The Waterwheel Restaurant is a historic restaurant at the Inn at Gristmill Square.
+It offers the perfect balance of relaxed ambiance, attentive service, and unbeatable dishes.
 Foodies will appreciate the artistic flair and creative cuisine.

-- Sam Snead’s Tavern- This is one of the Homestead restaurants in the downtown setting that feature pricey, but quality dishes.
-The dark wood decor is perfectly romantic or quaint; reservations are recommended.
+- Sam Snead’s Tavern is one of the Homestead restaurants in downtown Hot Springs.
+They feature pricey, but quality, delicious dishes.
+The dark wood decor is perfectly romantic; reservations are recommended.

-- Country Cafe- A local cafe serving home cooked basic meals offering a small salad bar with decent variety.
+- A local cafe serving home cooked basic meals with a small salad bar option is the Country Cafe.

 - The Omni Homestead is a historic icon featuring 483 guest rooms decorated with rich fabrics, stately furniture, and an attentive staff.
-The Homestead features photographic surroundings, killer restaurants, activities galore, and an outdoor pool and water slides that will leave your mouth agape upon seeing them.
+The Homestead features photographic surroundings, award-winning restaurants, and activities galore.
+The gorgeous outdoor pool and water slides will leave your mouth agape upon seeing them.

-- The Inn at Gristmill Square is a B&B comprised of five 19th century buildings (blacksmith shop, waterwheel, steele house, hardware store, and home of the miller) with rustic charm and elegance.
-I recommend the Silo Room, a round bedroom with an enormous jacuzzi tub, separate shower, and fireplace.
-They also deliver breakfast to your door in a cute little picnic basket.
+- The Inn at Gristmill Square is a B&B comprised of five 19th-century buildings (Blacksmith shop, waterwheel, Steele house, hardware store, and the miller’s home) with rustic charm and elegance.
+I recommend staying in the Silo Room, a round bedroom with an enormous whirlpool tub, separate shower, and fireplace.
+The inn delivers adorable and yummy complimentary breakfast to your door in a cute picnic basket.

-- The Fort Lewis Lodge is a resort in Millboro, about 25 minutes across the mountains, in a plantation style setting on rolling hills with a variety of lodging choices including hand-hewn log cabins, silo bedrooms, or typical rooms in the main lodge, and the Riverside House.
+- Fort Lewis Lodge is a resort in Millboro, 25 minutes across the mountains.
+Its plantation style setting on rolling hills of Virginia offers a variety of lodging choices including hand-hewn log cabins, silo bedrooms, or typical rooms in the main lodge.